reflectoring/reflectoring.github.io/_posts/2021-11-11-java-release-notes.md

 * [Repeating Annotations](#repeating-annotations)
 * [Method Parameter Reflection](#method-parameter-reflection)

-### Lambda Expression and Stream API
+### Lambda Expressions and Stream API
 Java was always known for having a lot of boilerplate code.
 With the release of Java 8, this statement became a little less valid.
-Stream API, together with the lambda expression, is the new feature that moves us a bit closer to functional programming.
+The stream API, together with lambda expressions, are a new feature that moves us a bit closer to functional programming.
 In our examples, we will see how we use lambdas and streams in a few different scenarios.

-Let us begin.
 #### The World Before Lambda Expressions

 We own a car dealership business.
 To discard all the paperwork, we want to create some code that finds all currently available cars that have run less than 50,000 km.
 Let us take a look at how we would implement a function for something like this in a naive way: